gsidhu/buzee-tauri/logbook.md

 - Icon grid doesn't load icons properly.
 Need to optimise it.
 Maybe store thumbnail in the database and load it from there.
 - Scratchpad autosaves to local file.
 - Text is also scanned out of images (PNG, JPG, JPEG, SVG).
 Only for files > 50KB.
+- Using Tantivy as a replacement for Body_FTS.
+Each source gets its own table in the SQLite database and is coordinated with the Metadata table.
+The SQLite tables serve as a backup once the Tantivy index is fully set up as it will contain all the file contents.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.